Business Email Compromise (BEC): Preventing Wire Fraud

 Executive Summary

-• Regulated teams also face privacy and reporting risk when BEC targets payroll/HR data.
+- Regulated teams also face privacy and reporting risk when BEC targets payroll or HR data.

-• Email/domain controls: DMARC/DKIM/SPF to reduce spoofing and brand impersonation.
+- Email and domain controls: DMARC, DKIM, and SPF to reduce spoofing and brand impersonation.

-• Detection: alerting for suspicious sign-ins and mailbox forwarding/rules changes.
+- Detection: alerting for suspicious sign-ins and mailbox forwarding or rules changes.

 Common BEC scenarios (what teams actually see)

-• Vendor payment change: “We updated our bank details, please use this routing/account number.”
+- Vendor payment change: "We updated our bank details, please use this routing and account number."
+The email comes from what looks like a vendor you already work with, and the request seems routine.

-• CEO / executive urgency: “I need this wired in the next 30 minutes, I’m in a meeting.”
+- CEO or executive urgency: "I need this wired in the next 30 minutes, I'm in a meeting."
+The email appears to come from a senior leader, and the urgency pressure prevents the recipient from following normal verification procedures.

-The attacker’s advantage is timing and context.
-They often wait until they see an invoice thread, a project kickoff, or a quarter-end payment rush.
+The attacker's advantage is timing and context.
+They often wait until they see an invoice thread, a project kickoff, or a quarter-end payment rush before striking.

 Non-negotiable process controls (the layer that stops fraud)

-Require two independent approvals for wires/ACH above a threshold, and for any “first payment” to a new payee.
+Require two independent approvals for wires or ACH above a threshold, and for any "first payment" to a new payee.
+The second approver should be someone who wasn't involved in the original request.
+This catches both external BEC attempts and internal fraud.

 Technical controls that reduce BEC risk

-• MFA everywhere: start with MFA for email, finance apps, and admin roles.
+- MFA everywhere: start with MFA for email, finance apps, and admin roles.
+Phishing-resistant MFA (hardware keys, passkeys) provides the strongest protection against credential theft.

-• Conditional access: use conditional access to reduce risk from unknown devices/locations.
+- Conditional access: use conditional access to reduce risk from unknown devices, unusual locations, and impossible travel scenarios.

-• Least privilege: reduce admin sprawl with RBAC and access reviews.
+- Least privilege: reduce admin sprawl with RBAC and access reviews.
+If a compromised account has limited permissions, the attacker can do less damage.

-• Logging and alerting: centralize critical events (sign-ins, mailbox rules, forwarding) via a SIEM approach.
+- Logging and alerting: centralize critical events (sign-ins, mailbox rules, forwarding changes) via a SIEM approach.
+These indicators often appear before the BEC attempt, giving you a window to contain the compromised account.

-1. Freeze the payment: contact your bank immediately (recall/hold).
-If money moved, speed matters.
+- Freeze the payment: contact your bank immediately (recall or hold).
+If money moved, speed matters more than certainty.

-2. Contain the account: reset credentials, revoke sessions, review MFA methods, and check for mailbox forwarding/rules.
+- Contain the account: reset credentials, revoke sessions, review MFA methods, and check for mailbox forwarding or rules.
+The compromised account may have been used to set up persistence mechanisms.

-3. Preserve evidence: keep the email headers, messages, and any related ticketing notes.
+- Preserve evidence: keep the email headers, messages, and any related ticketing notes.
+This evidence supports the bank recall request, insurance claim, and any law enforcement report.

-4. Notify the right owners: finance leadership, IT/security, and the vendor relationship owner.
+- Notify the right owners: finance leadership, IT or security, and the vendor relationship owner.
+Coordinate before communicating externally.

-5. Report: file a complaint with IC3 and follow your organization’s reporting requirements.
+- Report: file a complaint with IC3 and follow your organization's reporting requirements.
+Law enforcement involvement can support recovery efforts and may prevent others from being targeted by the same attacker.

 Common Questions